sammesel/SQL-Least-Privilege-Access-Control/README.md

     - setting or changing QUERY STORE properties

-  This solution prioritized finding Access Control options, as these are easy to implement, and backward compatible with future SQL Server versions
+  This solution prioritized finding Access Control options, as these are easy to implement and backward compatible with future SQL Server versions

-  It is recommended first to work with the contents on the AUDITING folder, and then use the contents on the other folders as needed
+  It is recommended to work first with the contents on the AUDITING folder, and then use the contents on the other folders as needed

   note: the database used is a copy of the AdventureWorks sample database